 Do things that make you happy because yes, you’re in this.
 I always refer to this as “we” because we’re in this together even though we have different participants, but your own sanity and health are equally as important.
 The caregivers are not the ones with the cancer so they don’t have to treat themselves like they are.

-What's your advice to people who want to help the patient and caregiver?
+Advice to people who want to help the patient and caregiver

 My advice to people who want to reach out to caregivers is [say], “Let me know if there’s something I can do for you.”
 Because myself, I’m never going to take you up on that.
 Be specific.